heibaiyanhuo/algs/readme.md

-Codes for alg problems based on Javascript.
+Codes for alg problems based on JavaScript.